Inheriting a Home with a Reverse Mortgage: A Guide for Heirs

 Just like a traditional “forward” mortgage, reverse mortgages have both upfront and ongoing costs that your parents will need to consider.
 Upfront costs may include a reverse mortgage counseling fee, loan origination fee, appraisal fee(s), an initial mortgage insurance premium (MIP), and closing costs.
 Fortunately, some of these fees can be financed into the loan, discounted, or waived, so out-of-pocket costs can be minimal.

 Ongoing costs can include interest, servicing fees, an annual mortgage insurance premium (MIP), and long-term property costs.
 However, it’s worth noting that not all lenders charge the same fees.
-At Longbridge Financial, we do not charge our HECM borrowers servicing fees.
-It’s just our way of providing your parents great service – without the added cost.
-Learn more about reverse mortgage closing costs and fees, here.
+At Longbridge Financial, we do not charge our HECM borrowers servicing fees—a benefit that can help reduce long-term loan costs.

 What are the loan obligations?